orbitdb/field-manual/01 Tutorial/01_Basics.md

 blocks/  config  datastore/  datastore_spec  keys/  version
 ```

-Focusing your attention on the IPFS folder, you will see that the subfolder has the same ID as orbitdb.
-This is purposeful,
-as this initial folder contains metadata that OrbitDB will need to operate.
-For now let's not go into detail
+The code will always create the `orbitdb/` folder as a sibling to the location specified in the `repo` paramater of the IPFS constructor options.
+Looking inside of the `orbitdb/` folder, you will see that the subfolder has the same ID as orbitdb, as well as the IPFS node.
+This is purposeful, as this initial folder contains metadata that OrbitDB will need to operate.
+See Part 3 for detailed information about this.

-The `ipfs/` folder contains all of your IPFS data.
-Explaining this in depth is outside of the scope of this tutorial, and
-the curious can find out more [here](#).
+> *Note:* The `ipfs/` folder contains all of your IPFS data.
+Explaining this in depth is outside of the scope of this tutorial, and  the curious can find out more [here](#).

 #### What else happened in the browser?